 In seeking to achieve its investment objective, the Fund seeks to produce pre-determined outcomes (the "Outcomes") that are based upon the performance of the Reference Indices over a one-year period (the "Outcome Period").
 The initial Outcome Period for the Fund will commence on approximately the tenth day of October 2022.
 Following the initial Outcome Period, each subsequent Outcome Period will be a one-year period commencing upon the expiration of the prior Outcome Period.
-The Fund seeks to achieve the Outcomes by purchasing and writing (selling) FLEX Options to create layers within the Fund's portfolio.
-One layer is designed to produce returns that correlate to those of the S&P 500 Index for the Outcome Period if the S&P 500 Index experiences gains during that time, subject to an upside return cap (the "S&P 500 Index Cap"), as described below.
+The Fund seeks to achieve the Outcome Set purchasing and writing (selling) FLEX Options to create layers within the Fund's portfolio.
+One layer is designed to produce returns that correlate to those of the S&P 500 Index for the Outcome Period if the S&P 500 Index Cap"), as described below.
 A second layer is designed to produce returns that correlate to any upside market performance of the Secondary Index over the Outcome Period, subject to an upside return cap (the "Secondary Index Cap," and, together with the S&P 500 Index Cap, the "Index Caps," and, each, an "Index Cap"), as described below.
 A third layer is designed to produce returns that correlate to those of the S&P 500 Index for the Outcome Period that are buffered up to 10% if the S&P 500 Index experiences losses during that time (the "Buffer").
-There is no guarantee that the Fund will be successful in its attempt to produce returns that correlate to those of the S&P 500 Index or the Secondary Index up to the applicable Index Caps or produce buffered returns against the Fund's S&P 500 Index exposure.
+There is no guarantee that the Fund will be successful in its attempt to produce returns that correlate to those of the S&P 500 Index Caps or produce the S&P 500 Index Caps or produce the S&P 500 Index Caps or produce returns that correlate to the secondary to produce returns that correlate to the S&P 500 Index for the Outcome Period that are buffered up to 10% if the S&P 500 Index are the applicable Index Caps or produce the secondary Index Caps or produce returns that correlate to the secondary to produce returns that correlate to the secondary intervents that correlate to those of the S&P 500 Index are secondary Index Caps or produce returns the Fund will be successful in its attempt to produce returns that correlate to the applicable Ind